 Despite its flaws, the REI Dash 2 still a tent that I’ll continue to use for hopefully another season or two, until it needs to be replaced.
 The material almost feels like tissue paper but it’s held up very well over an abusive summer and has had no rips, tears, or holes.
 I plan to do even more backpacking around Lake Tahoe next year for my Tahoe Trails project and that’ll abuse it some more.

-All of the shortcomings I’ve listed above can be fixed, and I’m patient enough to put up with them for the rest of the time I own this tent.
+You can fix all of the shortcomings listed above, and I’m patient enough to put up with them for the rest of the time I own this tent.
 I will continue to experiment getting it all as taught as possible and share what I find.